dmeditor/dmeditor.github.io/development.md

 # Development

-Below are about creating widgets, widget template and styling (including custome rendering in mobile).
+Below are about creating widgets, widget template and styling (including custom rendering in mobile).

 [Create a widget](/create-widget)